RagnarB83/ash-documentation/docs/setup.rst

 This is the recommended way.
 Required if you intend to do MM or QM/MM using the OpenMM package (as OpenMM has to be installed via conda/miniconda).

 1. Install `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_.
 Install it in a location where your user has access (e.g. your home-directory)
-2. Create new environment (not required but recommended): **conda create --name ASH**
+2. Create new environment (recommended): **conda create --name ASH**
 3. Load environment: **conda activate ASH**
-4. Change directory to ASH location
+4. Change directory to ASH location (that you downloaded from Github).
 5. Install all desired packages listed in: ASH-packages.sh (inside ASH source code directory) via conda or pip (conda is preferred).
 6. Optional: Make sure the chosen Python-Julia interface works (only needed for MolCrys QM/MM functionality).
 PythonCall/JuliaCall is recommended, PyJulia is another option.
 See Section B3: Step 5a and 5b below for details.
 7. Optional: Run: **julia julia-packages-setup.jl** to install some required Julia packages.
 Note: Julia dependency only required for molecular-crystal QM/MM.